August 23, 2011

 Following on from Day1 (part 1 and part 2), this is my final post on SOTR 2011, with notes from the Day 2 sessions that I attended.
 Read the rest of this entry »

-Scotch on the Rocks 2011 (Day 1 PM)
+SOTR2011 Comments Off on Scotch on the Rocks 2011 (Day 2)

 Continuing from my Day 1 AM post, here are some notes from the sessions I attended on the afternoon of Day 1.
 Read the rest of this entry »

-Scotch on the Rocks 2011 (Day 1 AM)
+SOTR2011 Comments Off on Scotch on the Rocks 2011 (Day 1 PM)

 The Scotch on the Rocks 2011 ColdFusion conference was held at the Apex International Hotel in Edinburgh on the 3rd and 4th March, and this year I was able to attend the whole event (having gone for just the first day in 2010).
 Some notes from the sessions I attended follow below, and will continue in future posts.
 The notes are not exhaustive, but hopefully cover the main points of the sessions, and anything else I considered interesting.
 Read the rest of this entry »